-- 1. Provide opportunities for Lake County residents to participate in healthful, outdoor recreation activities in natural settings provided in our Forest Preserves. - 1.1.1.
-Monitor existing uses and encourage and allow compatible public use in a manner that is safe for -visitors and protects natural resources and facilities. - 1.1.2.
-Evaluate District lakes for potential additional catch and release fishing sites.

-2. Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access
+- 1. Provide opportunities for Lake County residents to participate in healthful, outdoor recreation activities in natural settings provided in our Forest Preserves. - 1.1 Monitor existing uses and encourage and allow compatible public use in a manner that is safe for visitors and protects natural resources and facilities. - 1.2 Evaluate District lakes for potential additional catch and release fishing sites. - Develop a land classification and use policy as the foundational guide for determining future land acquisitions, restoration and improvements. - Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access 2.1.1.

-- 2.1.1.
 Complete Des Plaines River and Millennium Trail acquisitions and create trail and greenway corridors. - 2.1.2.
-Des Plains River Trail Complete the last section of trail. - 2.1.3.
-Millennium Trail -Undertake construction of sections of the trail included in the CIP and planning for additional future sections. - 2.1.4.
-Provide public access to inland lakes, rivers and streams. - 2.1.5.
-Preserve, where appropriate, remaining undeveloped lakefront and riparian land. - 2.1.6.
-Expand network of regional trails and greenways. - 2.1.7.
-Explore partnerships with other units of government and private and non-profit landowners to complete and maintain a countywide network of trails in a financially sustainable manner. - 2.1.8.
-Community Connector Trails Evaluate and propose opportunities to connect District's regional and preserve trail systems with other community trails and greenways to enhance the countywide network of trails and greenways.
-Evaluate opportunities to connect underserved areas of the county to the District's network of regional trails. - 2.1.9.
-Water Trails Enhance the Des Plaines River Water Trail, including installing signs, clearing of logs and debris, and maintaining canoe/kayak launches.
-Remove two remaining low-head dams from the river. - 2.1.10.
-Trail Signs Implement a District-wide trail sign system to enhance preserve visitors confidence in using trails.
+Des Plaines River Trail Complete the last section of trail. - 11.1.12.1.
+Millennium Trail -Complete the implementation of Undertake construction of sections of the trail included in the CIP and planning for additional future sections. - 11.2.12.2.
+Provide public access to inland lakes, rivers and streams. - 11.3.12.3.
+Preserve, where appropriate, remaining undeveloped lakefront and riparian land. - 11.4.12.4.
+Expand network of regional trails and greenwaysComplete Continue to implement the planned network of regional trails and greenways.

+12.5 Community Connector Trails - Evaluate and propose opportunities to connect District's regional and preserve trail systems with other community trails and greenways to enhance the countywide network of trails and greenways.
+Evaluate opportunities to connect underserved areas of the county to the District's network of regional trails.

+12.6Water Trails - Enhance the Des Plaines River Water Trail, including installing signs, clearing of logs and debris, and maintaining canoe/kayak launches.
+Remove two remaining low-head dams from the river.

+- 12.7Trail Signs Implement a District-wide trail sign system to enhance preserve visitors confidence in using trails. - 12.8 Develop Begin work on a master plan that includes identifies identification of a funding strategy that maximizes connectivity between our preserves and communities in north-central Lake County.

-3. Open new preserves, trails and facilities.
+13. Open new preserves, trails and facilities.

-- 3.1.1.
-Analyze long-term operating and maintenance costs, cost savings, and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 3.1.2.
-Provide initial public access to undeveloped sites when adequate operations and maintenance funding is identified and as approved in the Five-Year Capital Improvement Plan. - 3.1.3.
-Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as multipurpose trails, picnic shelters, fishing access and children's play equipment.
+- 13.1 Analyze long-term operating and maintenance costs, cost savings, and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 13.2 Provide initial public access to undeveloped sites when adequate operations and maintenance funding is identified and as approved in the Five-Year Capital Improvement Plan. - 13.3 Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as multipurpose trails, picnic shelters, fishing access and children's play equipment.

-4. Create New Open Spaces
+14. Create New Open Space

-4.1.1.
-Where feasible, research and evaluate potential acquisitions in urbanized areas of the county that will create sanctuaries of fresh air, woodlands, and wildlife habitat.
+14.1 Where feasible, research and evaluate potential acquisitions in urbanized areas of the county that will create sanctuaries of fresh air, woodlands, and wildlife habitat.